vettom/Aws-Boto3/Readme.md

 # Script details

 ### dnsupdate.py
+Script can accept list of aliases or a list provided in a file.
+Zone ID is required, destzoneid required if destination alias in different DNS zone

 ```
 usage: dnsupdate.py alias [-h] [-a ALIAS [ALIAS ...]] [-f SRC_FILE] -d
                           DEST_URL [-z ZONEID] [--destzoneid DESTZONEID]